xmos/lib_mic_array/doc/rst/src/overview.rst

 See :ref:`decimator_stages` for further details.

-Step 3: Second Stage Decimation
+Step 3: Second stage decimation
 -------------------------------

 The second stage decimator is a decimating FIR filter with a configurable